 Want to pay by check?
 Download the Commercial Mail Order Form and mail in.

-Unfortunately we CAN NOT take credit card orders over the phone.
+We CANNOT take credit card orders over the phone.

-There are 3 types of license:
+There are 4 types of licenses: